quavedev/logger/README.md

 - **fields**: Structured data including:
   - `appName`: Your application name
   - `errorMessage`, `errorReason`, `errorDetails`, `errorStack`: Error info (if error provided)
+  - `errorFormatInvalid`, `errorFormatError`, `errorRawValue`: Error format validation info (if format is invalid)
   - Any custom fields you provide

+**Error Format Handling:**

+If an error object has an unexpected format, the logger will:
+- Still send the original message to Slack
+- Include a warning explaining the format issue
+- Add fields like `errorFormatIssue`, `errorType`, and `errorRawValue` for debugging
+- Preserve the original message in `originalMessage` field

+This ensures that even when error objects are malformed, you'll still receive notifications in Slack with information about what went wrong.

 ## Changelog